cclute97/C-CNN-MNIST/README.md

 -Find a dataset to use
--Find a way to convert each image in dataset using convert_image and store in 3D array -initialize function pointers in init
+-Find a way to convert each image in dataset using convert_image and store in 3D array -make everything const unless mutable
--make everything const unless mutable
+-free memory for output in forward_pass() somewhere